 The Monthly version has 5 rows for weeks to track certain responsibilities on a weekly/monthly basis.
 You may want to just use it for homework and a couple of other things.
 I left all the rows blank so you can fill them in how you wish.

 I’d love to see how you get creative with these.
-Hopefully they can help your school year run smoother and happier!
+Hopefully they can help your life run smoother and happier!

 (I first shared this post on The Idea Room’s Summer Series.)